 The throwing of perfumed clouds of coloured powder that we associate with Holi celebrations is derived from the story of Krishna, the reincarnation of Lord Vishnu with blue skin.
 He was in love with the beautiful Radha but embarrassed by his azure appearance.
 His mother suggested that Krishna even out their contrasting colours by smearing Radha’s face with paint.
 Krishna won Radha’s affections and so Holi begins in some Indian homes when the eldest male sprinkles coloured powder over each of his loved ones.

 Holi is generally a two-day event depending on the location in India.
-Generally, the evening of the full moon day referred to as Holika Dahan, involves the lighting of bonfires to remember the story of Holika.
+Day one takes place on the evening of the full moon day, referred to as Holika Dahan, and involves the lighting of bonfires to remember the story of Holika.
 Women with babies will walk around the bonfire in a clockwise direction five times to get the blessing of the God of Fire.
 On day two, Rangwali Holi, is when the action takes place and people “play Holi” using water and coloured powder.

 Indian Festival of Colour